umd-memsys/DRAMsim3/README.md

 and run directory.

-*Note - While CMake is a paid IDE, it provides a free student license.*
+*Note - While Clion is a paid IDE, it provides a free student license.*

 ## Using Visual Studio Code